greg-js/arch-wiki-md-repo/wiki/_content/english/Pacman.md

 3. If the system uses default database and directory locations, you can now update the system's pacman database and upgrade it via `pacman --root=/mnt --cachedir=/mnt/var/cache/pacman/pkg -Syyu` as root.
 4. After the upgrade, one way to double-check for not upgraded but still broken packages: `find /mnt/usr/lib -size 0`
 5. Followed by a re-install of any still broken package via `pacman --root /mnt --cachedir=/mnt/var/cache/pacman/pkg -S *package*`.

-### pacman crashes the official installation media

-The official installation media (ISO) before version 10.2015 are not setup to be updated itself at runtime.
-Running `pacman -Syu` from a booted install media console may crash unexpectedly any time, as soon as memory is depleted.
-This happens because the install media image build reports an arbitrary capacity (of 32GB) to pacman, regardless of available free memory.[[3]](https://bugs.archlinux.org/task/45618#comment137346) At the same time the ISO reserves only a low static memory allotment for operations (`/run/archiso/cowspace` of `256MB` RAM) of the live system, in order to allow installation on machines with low resources.
-If the machine has more RAM available, you can override the allotment by setting the `cow_spacesize=` kernel option for the ISO manually, e.g. `cow_spacesize=2GB`.

-If you use the install media to update an installed system, you simply have to use the `--root=` option along with a `--cachedir=` path to point pacman to available real storage.
-For example, see [#pacman crashes during an upgrade](#pacman_crashes_during_an_upgrade).

-If you *require* an install media with persistent dataspace, the [Archiso](/index.php/Archiso "Archiso") build script can be used to create one along with its [boot options](https://projects.archlinux.org/archiso.git/tree/docs/README.bootparams).

 ### "Unable to find root device" error after rebooting